 Equipment Loans

-Just as inventory financing uses inventory as the collateral, equipment loans use the equipment you’re buying as the collateral for the loan.
-This often means you can get a low interest rate.
+Just as inventory financing uses inventory as the collateral, equipment loans use the equipment you’re buying as the collateral.
+Securing the loan in this way often helps you get a low interest rate.
 Equipment loans can be used to buy computers, heavy machinery, or company vehicles.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.